valbuildr/bbcd2-issue-tracker/README.md

 a simple discord bot to track issues between github and discord

-made for use in dms/groups
+made for use in one server

 built with discord.py